 - StaticObject EditMode: this, and the Primitive EditMode, are the actual building tools.
 StaticObjects (aka level pieces) are placed using this. - Entity EditMode: objects that are interactive, such as doors, boxes and NPCs are created here. - Area EditMode: Areas are places that can be used for several ends, like linking to scripts, setting up where the player starts the map, and so on. - Primitive EditMode: creates static geometry to be part of the map.
-Only Planes are currently supported. - Decal EditMode: give detail to objects by placing decals on them. - FogArea EditMode: similar to the Area EditMode, but will place volumes containing a fog effect. - Combine EditMode: useful for optimizing, creates groups of static geometry that will be loaded by the engine as a whole. - LightMask EditMode: creates objects that will keep light from illuminating the space outside them. - ExposureArea EditMode: creates areas that will modify the camera exposure values when inside them.
+Only Planes are currently supported. - Decal EditMode: give detail to objects by placing decals on them. - FogArea EditMode: similar to the Area EditMode, but will place volumes containing a fog effect. - Combine EditMode: useful for optimizing, creates groups of static geometry that will be loaded by the engine as a whole. - LightMask EditMode: creates objects that will keep light from illuminating the space outside - ExposureArea EditMode: creates areas that will modify the camera exposure values when inside them. - Combo EditMode: used to place combo objects (compound objects saved as combos)

-2016/08/26 17:39 3/6 Level Editor
+2017/09/11 07:58 3/6 Level Editor

-- Combo EditMode: used to place combo objects (compound objects saved as combos) - Terrain EditMode: used to create and set up a terrain. - DetailMeshEntity EditMode: places mesh objects that can be drawn really fast, thus can be used for adding detail to the scene.
+- Terrain EditMode: used to create and set up a terrain. - DetailMeshEntity EditMode: places mesh objects that can be drawn really fast, thus can be used for adding detail to the scene.